 These actions are often important goals for users, such as connecting third-party accounts or sharing content to third-party platforms, so their appearance has to be attractive and clear.
 The standard buttons provided by third parties (such as Facebook, Twitter and SoundCloud) vary in size, style and interactivity.
+20 Awesome Resources for Twitter Bootstrap Lovers.
 Twitter Bootstrap has simply exploded in the web development community.

 There will always be skeptics and haters but on the whole the project has been a smashing success and can constantly be seen at the top of the Forked and Watched charts at GitHub.
 As a result of Bootstrap’s fame, lots of great related resources have been put forth by the development community.
+15 great HTML5 and CSS3 generators.
 HTML5 and CSS3 are great languages to start off learning with, and I’ve always thought that one of the best ways to start learning is to just dive in and manipulate the code.

 As you could probably tell, this is where generators step in.
 They are a great way to generate some code, play with it, and learn.
 Not only that, they are incredibly useful because often times as a developer or designer we find we are doing things over and over again.
 Well, generators can take off that edge and do those small things for you each time.
 As an example, I have a text-expander snippet that creates an HTML5 template that I wrote about here.

 Icons for Apps and Stuff - Glyphs - Icon Set.
 Twitter Bootstrap.
 320 and Up | The ‘tiny screen first’ responsive boilerplate.
-Best Slideshow (Content Slider) Plugins for WordPress UPDATE Feb 2012: We’ve reviewed all the newest sliders for this year, you can now check out our review of best slideshow (content sliders) plugins for WordPress in 2012.
+Best Slideshow (Content Slider) Plugins for WordPress.
+UPDATE Feb 2012: We’ve reviewed all the newest sliders for this year, you can now check out our review of best slideshow (content sliders) plugins for WordPress in 2012.